 After schooling, a dentist can receive either a DDS or DMD degree.
 DDS stands for Doctor of Dental Surgery, and DMD stands for Doctor of Dental Medicine.
 There are other specializations that a dentist may go to school for:

 - Oral and maxillofacial (includes pathology, radiology, and surgery)

 - Periodontics (specialization in gum disease)

 - Prosthodontics (specialization in dental implants)

-Orthodontics is a dentistry specialty that diagnoses, prevents, and corrects of improperly aligned teeth and jaws.
+Orthodontics is a dentistry specialty that diagnoses, prevents, and corrects improperly aligned teeth and jaws.

-Orthodontic treatment makes permanent changes to your teeth and sometimes even the shape of your face, so it’s crucial that only an orthodontist addresses these changes.
-They have the education, training, and experience to provide their patients with the right results.
+Orthodontic treatment makes permanent changes to your teeth and sometimes even the shape of your face, so only an orthodontist must address these changes.
+They have the education, training, and experience to provide their patients with great care for the right results.

-While general dentists often refer their patients to a trusted orthodontist, you do not need a dentist referral in order to schedule your initial consultation with us.
+While general dentists often refer their patients to a trusted orthodontist, you do not need a dentist referral to schedule your initial consultation with us.

-If you are interested in orthodontic treatment for yourself or your teenager, find the office closest to you and either call or send us an email:
+If you are interested in high-quality orthodontics in New Jersey for yourself or your teenager, find one of our state-of-the-art practices closest to you and either call or send us an email:

 - Bayonne, NJ